 CS 450.
 Data Visualization.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: CS 288 and CS 301 with a grade C or better.
+Prerequisites: CS 288 and (CS 301 or DS 340), all with a grade C or better.
 The course provides students an introduction to computer graphics and the knowledge for designing, developing, and applying techniques for both information and volume visualization.
 Software tools such as Tableau and programing languages such as Python will be used to represent and interpret information in various visual forms, and volumetric visualization algorithms such as marching cubes and ray casting will be used for big data visualization of 3D datasets in scientific domains.
 Students will gain knowledge about theoretical design principles and apply them directly on real-world data, as part of assignments and course projects.

 CS 458.
 Technologies-Network Security.
 3 credits, 3 contact hours (3;0;0).